marcsikor/dziauki-ecommerce-django/README.md

+### "Dziauki" - Real estate e-commerce project in django ###

+Aim of this project is to provide a simple e-commerce app for real estate agents to display their offerings.

-project to-do list
+Current to-do list:
 ___
-- use tailwind cdn to play with it
+- [x] Add tailwind CDN
-- make a decent listings, details and new posting form
+- [ ] Make a decent listings, details and new posting form
-- create user account management with edit/no-edit priviledges
+- [ ] Create user account management with edit/no-edit priviledges
-- allow registration for users
+- [ ] Allow registration for users
-- deploy on azure (?)
-- integrate data in a separate app using pyspark & kaggle (?)

-bedzie jako proof of concept